thepoly/docs/Style Guide.md

 # G
 #### gender
+Use a person's preferred pronouns.
+"They" is an acceptable gender-neutral pronoun.

 #### general body meeting
+Not capitalized, so do not shorten to *GBM* on second reference; use *meeting*.

 #### GitHub
 You are here.

 #### Google Docs
+*Google Docs* is the application, *Google docs* are documents made in said application.
+You can also make *slides* and *sheets*.

 #### graduate students
 See [class years](#class-years).